-Additional research has shown lavender’s aptitude for lowering anxiety in patients undergoing both coronary artery bypass surgery and dental treatments.
+Additional research has shown lavender’s aptitude to lower anxiety in patients undergoing coronary artery bypass surgery and dental treatments.

 Rose (Rosa damascena)

-Rose essential oil is very relaxing on the emotional heart and is, perhaps, the second most popular after lavender for alleviating both depression and anxiety.
+Rose essential oil relaxes the emotional heart and is perhaps the second most potent after lavender for alleviating depression and anxiety.
 It is also beneficial for treating panic attacks, grief and shock.

-In one study of first time pregnant women, published in the Iranian Red Crescent Medical Journal, one group received a 10-minute long inhalation of, coupled with a footbath containing, rose oil, whilst another group received only a 10-minute warm-water footbath.
+In a study of first time pregnant women published in the Iranian Red Crescent Medical Journal, one group received a 10-minute inhalation of, coupled with a footbath containing, rose oil, whilst another group received only a 10-minute warm-water footbath.
 A third group, the control, received none.
-Their analysis showed that “aromatherapy and footbath reduces anxiety in active phase in nulliparous (not yet given birth) women.”
+Aromatherapy and footbath reduced anxiety in women who used the oils.

 Vetiver (Vetiveria zizanioides)

-Vetiver oil benefits from a tranquil, grounding and reassuring energy, and, as such, is often used with trauma patients to assist with self-awareness, calmness and stabilization.
+Vetiver oil introduces a tranquil, grounding, and reassuring energy and, as such, is often used with trauma patients to assist with self-awareness, calmness and stabilisation.

-A tonic for the nervous system, it decreases hypersensitivity and jitteriness and is also beneficial for shock and panic attacks.
-Natural Product Research published a study examining anxiety-like behaviour in rats, concluding that vetiver oil may be useful in lowering anxiety effects, although more research would help to confirm this finding.
+A tonic for the nervous system, the oil decreases hypersensitivity and jitteriness and is also beneficial for shock and panic attacks.

 Ylang Ylang (Cananga odorata)

-This favourite essential oil can treat depression and anxiety thanks to its uplifting and calming effects.
-Ylang ylang helps with courage, cheerfulness, optimism and pacifies fear.
-It is known to calm heart agitation and nervous palpitations and is also a reasonably strong sedative, which leads to it’s use in alleviating insomnia.
+This much loved essential oil can treat depression and anxiety thanks to its uplifting and calming effects.
+Ylang ylang helps with courage, cheerfulness, optimism and alleviates fear.
+It is known to calm heart agitation and nervous palpitations and is a strong sedative, relieving insomnia.

-In one 2006 study, conducted by Geochang Provincial College in Korea, results identified that using ylang ylang oil, combined with bergamot and lavender oils, once daily for a period of four weeks reduced “psychological stress responses and serum cortisol levels, as well as the blood pressure of clients with essential hypertension.”
+In a 2006 study conducted by Geochang Provincial College in Korea, ylang-ylang oil was combined with bergamot and lavender oils and administered once daily for four weeks.
+The therapy reduced “psychological stress responses and serum cortisol levels, as well as the blood pressure of clients with essential hypertension,” scientists found.

-However, ylang ylang can irritate sensitive skin, and is contra-indicated for conditions of low blood pressure, therefore care must be taken in it’s use.
+However, ylang-ylang can irritate sensitive skin and is contraindicated for conditions such as low blood pressure.
+Therefore care must be taken when using the oil.

 Bergamot (Citrus bergamia)

 Bergamot has a characteristic flowery taste and scent and is a component of Earl Grey tea.
-Bergamot oil is relaxing and therefore often used for depression and insomnia because it has the ability to induce relaxation and reduce agitation.
+Bergamot oil is used for depression and insomnia for its ability to induce relaxation and reduce agitation.

-It has been shown to lessen corticosterone reaction to stress in rats, and another fascinating study undertaken in 2011 theorises that application of blended essential oils, including bergamot, to participants helps in alleviating depression or anxiety.
-The blend used consisted of both lavender and bergamot oils.
+The oil lessens corticosterone reaction to stress in rats in studies.
+Another study undertaken in 2011 found that the application of blended essential oils, including bergamot, helps alleviate depression and anxiety in humans.
+The blend used consisted of lavender and bergamot oils.

-By comparison to the placebo, the application of blended essential oil was shown to be a significant, natural way to reduce both blood pressure and pulse rate, and members of the blended essential oil group graded themselves as “more calm” and “more relaxed” than the control group.
+Compared to the placebo, the application of blended essential oil was a significant, natural way to reduce blood pressure and pulse rate.
+The participants evaluated themselves as calmer and more relaxed than the control group.

 Bergamot is generally safe.
-Care should be taken, however, to avoid use within 12 hours of sun exposure as it is photosensitizing, meaning it may increase your risk of either sunburn or rash developing.
+However, it is photosensitising, and care should be taken to avoid its use within 12 hours of sun exposure to prevent sunburn.